ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/storage/skiff.md

 {% cut "flatbuffers" %}

-- For some clients (YQ), message structure is defined at runtime.
+- For some clients (YQL), message structure is defined at runtime.
 Flatbuffers is inconvenient to parse and write for an unknown type because there is no reflection.

 {% endcut %}